On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 The Routh-Hurwitz stability criterion now states that the real parts of the eigenvalues of $A$ have negative real part (implying stability of the system) iff the principal minors of the Hurwitz matrix are positive

 Since these minors compute as $m_1=1$, $m_2=(b-\tau c^2)\zeta$, $m_3=c^2\zeta\,m_2$, equivalence to \eqref{delta} is obvious.

 This elementary observation is confirmed and refined by semigroup methods \cite{kaltenbacher2011wellposedness,marchand2012abstract}, according to which \eqref{MGT} generates a continuous semigroup (in fact, a group) which is exponentially stable under condition \eqref{delta}, with a decay factor that has been quantified in \cite{pellicer2019optimal} by proving normality of the generator with respect to an appropriately chosen inner product.
 The so-called critical (or inviscid) case $\delta=b-\tau c^2=0$ leads to marginal stability, while $\delta<0$ according to \cite{conejero2015chaotic} leads to chaotic behaviour.
 In \cite{BucciEller2021} the authors point to the hyperbolic nature of the equation, as well as the fact that the spatial boundary is characteristic.
-As already pointed out in \cite{jordan2014second}, \eqref{MGT} arises as a model in several contexts outside acoustics; in particular \cite{dell2017moore,pellicer2019optimal} detail the relation to a standard model of linear viscoelesticity.